battleskorpion/HOIIVUtils/README.md

 **WIP!** we are working on several things including:

-- providing the jdk/jre along with the program, so in the meantime!
+- providing the jdk/jre along with the program.
 - making an installer
-- Changing where the settings save
-- Several Util Windows that are already listed in the main window
+- Several features that are already listed in the main window
-- A proper log and console
-- Learn how to use containers and test on linux

 Install java openjdk 22: [https://adoptium.net/temurin/releases/?arch=x64&package=jdk&version=22](https://adoptium.net/temurin/releases/?arch=x64&package=jdk&version=22)

 For Windows: Download the the latest release (jar with dependecies.jar) or (.exe) and run it